YongoDavid/Demo-2024-April/README.md

 April-19
 Working with C progtamming language. i must say , i dont really like C , because you have to almost do things yourself, Sadly.
-Iam trying to gain more knowledge on C and get use to its basics , aslo its syntac.
+Iam trying to gain more knowledge on C and get use to its basics , aslo its syntax.